n00b42/noannoyance/README.md

-# NoAnnoyance v2 GNOME Shell Extension
+# NoAnnoyance (fork)

+This extension is a fork of the original, that adds support for GNOME 44

 ## About
 Another extension, that removes the 'Window is ready' notification and puts the window into focus.